-Universe: All the companies of the STOXX Global Total Market Index, with ICB supersector codes 8600 and country Germany.
-As of September 2020, ICB code 3510 will be used instead.
+Universe: Effective up until September 2020 review, all the companies of the STOXX Global Total Market Index, with ICB supersector codes 8600 and country Germany.
+Effective with September 2020 review, all the companies of the STOXX Global Total Market Index, with ICB supersector codes 3510 and country Germany.